Moving is exciting — and stressful. Knowing that, Saint Louis University tries to make the process of moving to and from campus as easy as possible.

 Important Housing Dates and Times

-Below you will find important date information for Housing and Residence Life including residence hall and apartment opening and closing information.
-For the 2018-2019 academic year, please note that Grand Hall, Fusz Hall, Reinert Hall and DeMattias Hall all close for Thanksgiving Break, Winter Break, and Spring Break.
+Below you will find important date information including residence hall and apartment opening and closing information.
+For the 2020-2021 academic year, please note that Grand Hall, Fusz Hall, Reinert Hall and DeMattias Hall all close for Thanksgiving break, winter break, and spring break.
 Spring Hall, Marguerite Hall, the Griesedieck Complex (Griesedieck, Walsh and Clemens), and all on-campus apartments will remain open for breaks.

 Students will not be permitted to enter closed buildings during breaks and must make housing arrangements with family or friends during these times.
 Students will be able to leave their belongings in the room during break periods, but they may not reside in the space.